pnaika/crime-analyzer/README.md

 # crime-analyser

 > A simple VueJS web application to analyze crime data (www.cityOfChicago.org),
-> Main features include Vue, WebPack, Vue Router, ExpressJS, VueX and loaders. (understand package.json to know more)
+> Main features include Vue, WebPack, Vue Router, ExpressJS, VueX , Vue-bootstrap and loaders. (understand package.json to know more)

 >This application is to demonstrate how easily we can build a simple web app in very short interval of time using above
 >features